spesmilo/electrum-docs/gpg-check.rst

 Verify GPG signatures
 ---------------------

-Run the following command from the same directory you saved the files replacing <version> with the one actually downloaded:
+Run the following command from the same directory you saved the files replacing <electrum file> with the one actually downloaded:

 .. code-block:: bash